ethereum-optimism/community-hub/src/docs/developers/by-role/cex-dev.md

 1. Connect to an Optimism endpoint and send a `balanceOf` query to address `0x8700daec35af8ff88c16bdf0418774cb3d7599b4`.

-## Deposits and withdrawals
+## Deposits and withdrawals within Optimism

 The ERC-20 contracts on Optimism function the same way they do on Ethereum, so you can use your existing code for withdrawals and deposits.
 Just connect to an Optimism endpoint.

 ### Transaction fees